 Power surges can also result in electrical failure.
 Moreover, acid can build up in your unit due to electrical failure, which causes further air conditioner problems.

 Solution for a failure in electric control:

-The outside unit of an AC transfers the heat from indoors to outdoors through a fan located in the outdoor unit.
-If the fan located outside of the house does not perform efficiently, then proper heat transfer does not take place.
-As a result of this, the air conditioner’s compressor may overheat or might trip the safety load.
-The worst case is when it may cause internal damage to the compressor which could lead to the replacement of an air conditioner.
+The outside unit transfers the heat from indoors to outdoors through a fan located in the outdoor unit.
+If the fan outside the house does not perform efficiently, proper heat transfer does not occur.
+As a result, the air conditioner’s compressor may overheat or trip the safety load.
+The worst case is when it may cause internal damage to the compressor, leading to replacing an air conditioner.

 Solution for AC fan failure:

 If the fan of your system stops, then there might be an issue with the wiring of your system or some loose component somewhere.
 In such cases, simply remove the outer casing and visually inspect the problem.